PCLurker/IE7615-Credit-Card-Approval-Prediction-using-Neural-Network/README.md

 * Loss function: keras.losses.SparseCategoricalCrossentropy
 * Batch size: 64
 * Epoch: 64
-*
-Support Vector Machine (SVM) is a supervised machine learning algorithm.
-SVM can be used for classification and regression problems.
-SVM plots each data item as a point in dimensional space.
-The value of each feature belongs to a particular coordinate.
-Classification was performed by finding hyperplanes that divide two classes.

-If the separator for the dataset is not linear, a non-linear SVM model can be used instead, which will transform the data into higher dimension space, where a linear hyperplane can be found.

 ## Evaluate the model:
 We evaluate all models using accuracy metric.